1 The history and examination

 She did not warm her hands first.
 Cold hands and a cold stethoscope are a common mistake.
 As a result she could not listen to the heart.

 5. What are the 3 steps in the physical examination?

 - General and regional inspection

 6. In what order should each of the most important 3 steps be done?

 Case study 4

 A child from a very poor home presents with scabies at a clinic.
-His weight is below the 3rd centile.
+His weight is below the -2 line.
 The mother also says that he has coughed for the past month.
 The nurse takes a full history and completes a physical examination.
-She writes SOAP notes in the patient folder and also writes a summary in the Road-to-Health Card.
+She writes SOAP notes in the patient folder and also writes a summary in the Road-to-Health Booklet.

 1. What are SOAP notes?

 This is a system of writing clinical notes, which includes the story (history), observations (physical examination), assessment and plan of action.
 All initial or follow-up examinations should be recorded this way.

 2. Is it necessary to write notes in both the clinic folder and Road-to-Health Booklet?